arshad-yaseen/monacopilot/README.md

 ## Using a Different Language for the API Handler

 While the example in this documentation uses JavaScript/Node.js (which is recommended), you can set up the API handler in any language or framework.
 For JavaScript, Monacopilot provides a built-in function that handles all the necessary steps, such as generating the prompt, sending it to the model, and processing the response.
-However, if you're using a different language, you'll need to implement these steps manually.
+However, if you're using a different language, you'll need to implement these steps manually until Monacopilot supports your language.
 Here's a general approach to implement the handler in your preferred language:

 1. Create an endpoint that accepts POST requests (e.g., `/complete`).
 2. The endpoint should expect a JSON body containing completion metadata.